CraigB73/mastermind/README.md

                 total_letters += 1
                 remaining_letters[guess] -= 1
         ```

 - No bugs on deployment were detected.

 ## Deployment
 - Deployment was performed using [HEROKU](heroku.com/apps).

 ## Credits and Acknowledgements
 - [Geeks for Geeks:]( https://www.geeksforgeeks.org/) along side [ChatGBT](https://chat.openai.com/) to solve the issue the updating the total of correct letters with each players guess.
+- [W3schools](https://www.w3schools.com/python/default.asp): Used as reference to sytax usage.